 The following tests may be used to diagnose AML:

 Blood tests.
 To diagnose AML, a doctor will do blood tests to count the number of white blood cells and to see if they look abnormal under the microscope.
-Special tests called flow cytometry (immunophenotyping) and cytochemistry are sometimes used to distinguish AML from other types of leukemia and to determine the exact subtype of AML.
+Special lab tests called flow cytometry, or immunophenotyping, and cytochemistry are often used to distinguish AML from other types of leukemia and to determine the exact subtype of AML.

 Imaging tests.
-A computed tomography (CT or CAT) scan (test that creates a three-dimensional picture of the inside of the body) or magnetic resonance imaging (MRI, test that uses magnetic fields, not x-rays, to produce detailed images of the body) may be used to learn more about the cause of symptoms or to help diagnose infections in patients with AML.
+The imaging tests listed below may be used to learn more about the cause of symptoms or to help diagnose infections in patients with AML.
 They are not regularly used to find out how widespread the AML is because the disease has often spread throughout the bone marrow when it is first diagnosed.

-Lumbar puncture (spinal tap).
-A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebral spinal fluid (CSF) to look for cancer cells, blood, or tumor markers (substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain types of cancer).
-CSF is the fluid that flows around the brain and the spinal cord.
+Lumbar puncture, also called a spinal tap.
+A lumbar puncture is a procedure in which a needle is used to take a sample of cerebral spinal fluid (CSF) to look at the make up of the fluid and to find out if it contains leukemia cells or blood.
+CSF is the fluid that flows around the brain and spinal cord.
 Doctors generally give an anesthetic to numb the lower back before the procedure.
 The CSF is then examined under the microscope to look for AML cells.
 This is not a common test for AML.

-After these diagnostic tests are done, your doctor will review all of the results with you.
-If the diagnosis is AML, these results also help the doctor describe the disease; this is called subtyping.
+After diagnostic tests are done, your doctor will review the results with you.
+If the diagnosis is AML, these results also help the doctor describe the disease.
+This is called subtyping.